What is Interlibrary Loan and who can use it?

 What is Summit?

 Summit is a union catalog of colleges and universities in Washington and Oregon.
-If a book is not owned by the UPS library, it may be available in Summit.
+If a book is not owned by the Puget Sound library, it may be available in Summit.
 Items are requested by the patron from Summit.
 You will receive an email or phone call when the item arrives.
 Please check SIMON, our library catalog, before requesting an item via Summit and also check Summit before requesting an item via Interlibrary Loan.
 We will not interlibrary loan items available through Summit.
 More information about ORBIS Cascade Alliance...

 Information for libraries requesting items from the University of Puget Sound